near/NEPs/text/0018-genesis_block.md

 Each economics config will have a version associated with it and the block index at which it kicks in.

-Until we implement the governance mechanism NEAR Foundation account will be able to issue a special kind of transaction that overrides the key-value pair of the economics config.
+Until we implement the governance mechanism The NEAR Foundation account will be able to issue a special kind of transaction that overrides the key-value pair of the economics config.